MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-microsoft-365.md

 #Customer intent: As a dev, devops, or it admin, I want to
 ---

-# Multitenant organization identity provisioning for Microsoft 365 (Preview)
+# Multitenant organization identity provisioning for Microsoft 365

-> [!IMPORTANT]
-> Multitenant organization is currently in PREVIEW.
-> See the [Product Terms](https://aka.ms/EntraPreviewsTermsOfUse) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 The multitenant organization capability is designed for organizations that own multiple Microsoft Entra tenants and want to streamline intra-organization cross-tenant collaboration in Microsoft 365.
 It's built on the premise of reciprocal provisioning of B2B member users across multitenant organization tenants.